pthomasfournet/nytspellingbeesolver/ARCHITECTURE.md

 - **Used by:** unified_solver.solve_puzzle()

 ### 4. **ConfidenceScorer** (247 lines)
-- **Responsibility:** Score word confidence using Olympic judges system
+- **Responsibility:** Score word confidence using multi-criteria evaluation
 - **What it does:**
-  - 5 judges: Dictionary, Frequency, Length, Pattern, Filter
+  - 5 criteria: Dictionary, Frequency, Length, Pattern, Filter
-  - Drops highest/lowest, averages middle 3
+  - Drops highest and lowest scores, averages middle 3
   - Returns score 0-100
 - **Used by:** unified_solver.solve_puzzle()